Here are 3 things to “discourage” every Juan from going into entrepreneurship and business.

 Imagine, this business has international presence, and yet, it was not exempted from business and operational concerns or glitches.
 So is your small business.
 Or more so your small business.
 Supplier did not arrive, courier who will pick-up and deliver did not arrive.
 Or your supplies got flooded.
 Or they did not arrive in your preferred state.
 Business risks.

 Challenge accepted.
 That is why it is important that you are passionate about your business, in what you do.
 Because it surely will give you problems.
 Daily.
 Hopefully more fulfillment and rewards though than problems.
 And embrace the Japanese’s concept: kaizen.
 Good change.
 Continuous improvement.

-You Want To But Don’t Want to
+You Want To But Don’t Want To

+Ano ba talaga?
+But sometime we really feel this way.
 Going into business means you need to allot more time, almost no rest on weekends, less sleep, more time again, effort and sacrifices.
 At least while you are getting started and you don’t have employees to do it for you.
 But do you want to do that?
 Hassle.

 Or you don’t want to go into business at all because you don’t want to be your own boss, you don’t want to be rich, you don’t want to retire early and you prefer to be employed the rest of your productive life.
 As Bo Sanchez points out in his 8 Secrets of The Truly Rich, people convince themselves that they want to be rich, but deep inside, they are not comfortable of being rich.
 Same with business.
 Many people toy with the idea that having and running a business is good and rewarding, but are not convinced and convicted to get their feet wet and their hands soiled through honest labor, pain and new experiences to grow the business.
 If you are not rich now, and you want to be one someday, then you have to do things you never did before, you have to step out of comfort zones and expand yourself.